Ela Gandhi: Early life

-Ela Gandhi was born on 1 July 1940 in Durban, to Manilal Gandhi and Sushila Mashruwala.
-Her father was an editor of the Indian Opinion.
-Ela grew up in an ashram of the Phoenix Settlement.
+Ela Gandhi was born in Durban, South Africa.
+Her father Manilal Gandhi was editor of the Indian Opinion and ran the Phoenix Settlement; it had been founded by her grandfather Mahatma Gandhi and it was where she grew up.
 She received her B.A. degree at the former Natal University and later received a B.A. in social science with honors from UNISA.
 Following graduation, she worked as a social worker with the Verulam Child and Family Welfare Society for 15 years and the Durban Indian Child and Family Welfare Society for five years.

+She married Mewa Ramgobin and had five children.
+One son was shot dead in a home invasion in 1993 and their daughter Ashish Lata Ramgobin was found guilty of fraud and sentenced to seven years imprisonment in 2021.

+Career

 Gandhi served as an executive member of the Natal Organisation of Women from its inception until 1991.
 Her political affiliations include the Natal Indian Congress, which she served as vice president, the United Democratic Front, Descom Crisis Network, and Inanda Support Committee.
 During apartheid, Gandhi was banned in 1975 from political activism and subjected to house arrest for a total of nine years.
-She worked underground for an end to the practice.
-One of her sons was killed during the struggle against apartheid.
 She was among the members of the United Democratic Front who met with Nelson Mandela prior to his release from Pollsmoor Prison on February 11, 1990.
 Prior to the 1994 elections, Gandhi was a member of the Transitional Executive Council.

 Post parliament

 After serving in parliament, Gandhi developed a 24-hour program against domestic violence, founded the Gandhi Development Trust, serves as a member of the Religious Affairs Committee, and oversees a monthly newspaper.
 She also chairs the Mahatma Gandhi Salt March Committee and the Mahatma Gandhi Development Trust.
-Ela Gandhi served as the Chancellor of Durban University of Technology for several years.